 What to write about?

 Perhaps this question should be, “who are you writing for?” defining your audience at this stage is key, as only once you’ve identified your demographic can you really write content that appeals to them.

 After a few months of regularly blogging you may find ideas a little thin on the ground.
-Writers block happens to the best of us, but inspiration is never far away.
-Here’s just a few simple ways to come up with some great new post ideas.
+Writer’s block happens to the best of us, but inspiration is never far away.
+Here are just a few simple ways to come up with some great new post ideas.

 - Spy on the competition: See what works for other bloggers in your niche.
 But don’t just steal their idea and copy the post, but make it a million times better than theirs!

-- Identify keywords: Look up short tail and long tail keywords relevant to your niche.
+- Identify keywords: Look up the short tail and long-tail keywords relevant to your niche.
 What’s popular?
 Write about that.

 - Draw on your own experiences: What problems do you encounter in your industry?
 What solutions have you found?
 How did you reach a certain conclusion?
 If you’re experiencing a certain problem, there is a good chance others are too – help them out!

-- Use social media: Use social media to come up with ideas on blog posts.
+- Use social media: Use social media to come up with ideas for blog posts.
 Check out our guide on mining Twitter for inspiration.